The Jibility Canvas is comprised of six Jibility Steps: Challenges, Objectives, Capabilities, Actions, Initiatives and Roadmap.

 You want to start with the outcome and work backwards to substantiate why later.

-Jibility supports the ability for you to work backwards by from the Roadmap Step and back to the Challenge Step.
+Jibility supports the ability for you to work backwards from the Roadmap step and back to the Challenge step.

 Agile / Iterative Approach

-For whichever starting point you choose, Jibility is flexible and can support an Agile or iterative approach so that you can progress your overall strategy roadmap step by step.
-You can deliver a minimal viable strategy roadmap quickly using Jibility by working on each Jibility step a little at a time.
+For whichever starting point you choose, Jibility is flexible and can support an Agile or iterative approach so that you can progress your overall strategic roadmap step-by-step.
+You can deliver a minimal viable strategic roadmap quickly using Jibility by working on each Jibility step a little at a time.

-We recommend that you complete as much as you can in each step.
-When you get stuck in a step then move onto another step and build what you know.
-You can work backwards and forwards to help further elaborate on your thinking.
+We recommend that you complete as much as you can in each step, but if you get stuck in a step, then move on to another step and build what you know.
+Working backwards and forwards can help you to further elaborate on your thinking.

-You will find that as you progress the overall strategy roadmap and share it for early feedback, you will gain new understanding which will, in turn, help you further enhance and build your strategy roadmap.
+You will find that as you progress the overall strategic roadmap and share it for early feedback, you will gain new understanding which will, in turn, help you further enhance and build your strategic roadmap.

-TIPS: you will never have a perfect strategy roadmap, and most businesses or organisations will change over time therefore what you build today may no longer be valid tomorrow.
-Therefore, build a minimal viable strategy roadmap that is just sufficient to communicate and gain consensus with your stakeholders.
-Come back to Jibility and update it regularly.
+Tips: you will never have a perfect strategic roadmap, and most businesses or organizations will change over time - what you build today may no longer be valid tomorrow.
+Therefore, build a minimal viable strategic roadmap that is just sufficient to communicate and gain consensus with your stakeholders, then come back to Jibility and update it regularly.